Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-php.md

 ## Requirements

 * A Linux-based server with full command line access
+* The `storage` directory inside LinkAce must be writable by the web server
 * **PHP 8.1 to 8.4**, with the following extensions
     * BCMath
     * Ctype